wp-plugins/fourteen-extended/readme.txt

 == Changelog ==

 = 1.1.2 =
-* NEW: Added option to switch home blog feed to shoe excerpts instead of full content.
+* NEW: Added option to switch home blog feed to show excerpts instead of full content.
 * Separated Content options from general options - new tab: TwentyFourteen Content Options added.

 = 1.1.1 =